ampl/ampl.github.io/docs/source/ampl/python/index.rst

 .. note::
-  You can use a free `Community Edition license <https://ampl.com/ce>`_, which allows **free and perpetual use of AMPL with Open-Source solvers**.
+  You can use a free `Community Edition license <https://ampl.com/ce>`_, which allows **free and perpetual use of AMPL with Open-Source solvers for personal, academic or commercial prototyping use**.

 .. code-block:: python